The work/life/study balance can be challenging, especially during exams and at busy times of the year. Follow our top tips to avoid burning out.

 Take breaks

-Integrate rest periods into your day.
-People who are very driven tend to think, ‘I’ll just hammer this for the next three hours, then I’ll collapse on the bed for an hour.’
+People who are very driven tend to think, ‘I’ll just hammer this for the next three hours, then I’ll collapse into bed.’
 But we need to be thinking about integrated self-care.
-That means building periods of rest into the day, even if it’s just five or 10 minutes away from the screen: go outside, do a breathing exercise, allow the data to download.
-When we’re tired, we make poor decisions on coping strategies too – we’re more likely to reach for a glass of wine or sugary food because we can’t be bothered to make that extra effort.
-It’s worth setting a timer or using an app to remind yourself to take a break and step away.
+Build periods of rest into the day: go outside or try a breathing exercise.
+When we’re tired, we make decisions based on our coping strategies.
+It’s worth setting a timer to remind yourself to take a break and step away.

 Learn what self-care looks like